MeMo146/Task-1/README.md

-# CT Scan Medical organ segmentation
+# Scan Medical organ segmentation

 A Python desktop application for **visualizing and segmenting organs in CT scans** with advanced 3D opacity control.
 Load a NIfTI CT file, segment organs using [TotalSegmentator]